Whatsapp Icon

 Reading Mammogram Results: Understanding Your Report

-Understanding the results of a mammogram can be a key step in early detection and management of breast cancer.
+Understanding the results of a mammogram can be a key step in the early detection and management of breast cancer.
 After undergoing a mammogram, which is an X-ray examination of the breast, patients receive a report that categorizes their findings according to the Breast Imaging Reporting and Data System (BI-RADS).
 This system is designed to standardize mammogram findings, making it easier for doctors to communicate results and plan further actions if necessary.

 What Does BI-RADS Mean?